The Global HER Act

 What is the Global HER Act?

-The Global Health, Empowerment, and Rights Act (Global HER Act) would repeal the Global Gag Rule and prevent a future president from unilaterally reinstating it.
+The Global Health, Empowerment, and Rights Act (Global HER Act) would prevent a future president from unilaterally imposing the Global Gag Rule.

-The Global Gag Rule is a heinous policy that inflicts tremendous suffering on some of the world’s most vulnerable people.
-The current administration’s vast expansion will only magnify that harm.
-Millions of people are being hurt by this cruel and counterproductive policy.
-Passing the language of the Global HER Act is a necessary step towards making American policy more effective, more rational, and more just.
+The only way to ensure that the Global Gag Rule never returns is through permanent, legislative repeal via the Global HER Act.
+Passing the language of the Global HER Act this year is a necessary step towards making American policy more effective, more rational, and more just.

 Global HER Act Details